hrushikeshrv/ocw/6.045J/lec2.md

 and it cannot be represented in any fewer is an open problem.
 If you think about it, it's the same as P vs NP.
-If you build a circuit to represent an NP-complete problem, you can't prove that it needs an exponential number of gates (at least no one has proven it yet), and proving it would be the same as proving $ P \ne NP $.
+If you build a circuit to represent an NP-complete problem, you can't prove that it needs an exponential number of gates (at least no one has proven it yet), and proving it would be the same as proving $P \ne NP$.

 However, we can prove that a majority of boolean expressions need a circuit of exponential size.
 Sure, there are some boolean expressions for which we can have